wsbetts4/capstone/README.md

 # The Wolves of Yellowstone
-> This follows winter migratory patterns as the Gray Wolves track their prey, specifically elk.
+> This follows winter migratory patterns as the Gray Wolves track their prey, specifically elk, throughout both the Yellowstone National Park and Greater Yellowstone Ecosystem.

 ## Table of Contents
 * [Summary](#summary)